History of Memphis, Tennessee: Civil War

 At the time of the American Civil War, Memphis was already an important regional city because of its river trade and railroad connections, particularly the Memphis and Charleston Railroad, the only east–west rail link across the South.
 Tennessee seceded from the Union in June 1861 and Memphis briefly became a Confederate stronghold.

-Union forces moving down the Mississippi River captured Memphis from the Confederacy in the Battle of Memphis on June 6, 1862.
+Union forces moving down the Mississippi River captured Memphis from the Confederacy in the First Battle of Memphis on June 6, 1862.
 The city remained under Union control for the duration of the war, except for a dramatic raid conducted by Nathan Bedford Forrest.
 During that time the Gayoso House Hotel was a Union headquarters.
 According to local legend, General Forrest's brother Captain William Forrest, an escort on the raid, rode his horse into the lobby seeking to capture a Union general.

 Memphis became a Union supply base and continued to prosper throughout the war.
 The city became a focus for illicit trade in raw cotton, which was in great demand by northern cotton mills because of the Union blockade and the Confederate embargo.
 In January 1863 Charles Dana, a special investigator for the Federal War Department, reported from Memphis that a "mania" for illicit cotton had "corrupted and demoralized" Union Army officers.

 Thousands of slaves with families fled from rural plantations to Union lines, and the Army established a contraband camp south of the city lines.
-By 1865 there were 20,000 blacks in the city, a sevenfold increase from the 3,000 before the war.
+By 1865, there were 20,000 blacks in the city, a sevenfold increase from the 3,000 before the war.
 The presence of black Union soldiers was resented by ethnic whites in the city; thousands of Irish had immigrated since the mid-19th century.
 In 1866 there was a major massacre with whites attacking blacks.
 Forty-five blacks were reported killed, and nearly twice as many wounded; much of their makeshift housing was destroyed.
 By 1870, the black population was 15,000 in a city total of 40,226.

 Post Civil War

 Memphis emerged from the Civil War undamaged from the fighting.
 On July 24, 1866, Tennessee was the first southern state to be re-admitted to the Union.

 The Memphis Cotton Exchange was founded in 1873 by a group of cotton traders led by Napoleon Hill.
-Hill became immensely wealthy with interests in wholesale groceries, railroads, steel and banking, as well as cotton, and was known to his contemporaries as "the merchant prince of Memphis."
+Hill became immensely wealthy with interests in wholesale groceries, railroads, steel and banking, as well as cotton, and was known to his contemporaries as "the merchant prince of Memphis".
 He built an ornate French Renaissance style mansion in Downtown Memphis.